|

 Advanced Orthomolecular Research (AOR) is a Canadian based company specializing in the production of nutraceuticals.
 Dr. Traj Nibber founded the company after trying and failing to find credibility and quality amongst existing dietary supplement companies.

-They have been in business for over 10 years.
+They have been in business for over 15 years.
 It is a GMP (Good Manufacturing Practice) certified company.
 Their aim is to produce highly efficient supplements through the use of research and are able to back their products with scientific literature.

-These companies aren’t flat-out lying, but they’re using the wrong yardstick – or, to be more precise, the wrong cup.
-The problem is that the amount of EgCG (the main cancer-fighting component) and other goodies in a cup of green tea can vary over a wide range, depending on the kind of green tea, the region where it’s grown, the brewing time, tea leaf, kind of teabag – and, of course, the size of the cup!
+The problem is that the amount of EGCG (the main cancer-fighting component) and other goodies in a cup of green tea can vary over a wide range, depending on the kind of green tea, the region where it’s grown, the brewing time, tea leaf, kind of teabag – and, of course, the size of the cup!

 By choosing to compare a supplement to the poorest-quality green tea infusions, supplement companies use “creative accounting” to evaluate the potency of their pills.
-They can inflate the comparison, asserting that their products’ 100 to 200 milligrams of EgCG is equivalent to five to ten cups of green tea.
+They can inflate the comparison, asserting that their products’ 100 to 200 milligrams of EGCG is equivalent to five to ten cups of green tea.

 But this is just misleading.
-When all of these factors are taken into account, and when you consider that the most consistent research on green tea’s health-enhancing effects in humans comes from drinkers of Japanese sencha, the “gold standard” cup of green tea can contains 150 milligrams of EgCG.
+When all of these factors are taken into account, and when you consider that the most consistent research on green tea’s health-enhancing effects in humans comes from drinkers of Japanese sencha, the “gold standard” cup of green tea can contains 150 milligrams of EGCG.

 This means, unfortunately, that few green tea capsules even deliver the equivalent of even one full cup of Japanese green tea a day – let alone the ten cups that is most consistently associated with good health and long life.